KarloKnezevic/EDAF/README.md

 ## License

-EDAF (Estimation of Distribution Framework)
+EDAF (Estimation of Distribution Algorithms Framework)
 Copyright (C) 2025 Dr. Karlo Knežević

 This project is licensed under the terms of the GNU General Public License v3.0.